loisft/loisft.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoc researcher in mathematics, working as an [IST-BRIDGE](https://ist.ac.at/en/education/postdocs/ist-bridge/) & [Marie Skłodowska-Curie fellow](https://cordis.europa.eu/project/id/101034413/en) in [Tim Browning's group](https://ist.ac.at/en/research/browning-group/), [IST Austria](https://ist.ac.at).
+Since December 2023, I am a postdoc researcher in mathematics, working as an [IST-BRIDGE](https://ist.ac.at/en/education/postdocs/ist-bridge/) & [Marie Skłodowska-Curie fellow](https://cordis.europa.eu/project/id/101034413/en) in [Tim Browning's group](https://ist.ac.at/en/research/browning-group/), [IST Austria](https://ist.ac.at).

-(This website will migrate soon.)

 Previously, I completed my PhD under the supervision of <a href="https://www-fourier.univ-grenoble-alpes.fr/~peyre">Emmanuel Peyre</a> at Institut Fourier, Université Grenoble-Alpes.